 Ms Wendy Harris QC

-Ms Wendy Harris is a barrister, who specialises in commercial law.
+Ms Wendy Harris QC is a barrister who specialises in commercial law.
 She was admitted to the Victorian Bar in 1997 and was appointed Senior Counsel in 2010.

 Professor Alison Kitson

 Professor Alison Kitson is recognised internationally as a leading translational science researcher, nurse leader and champion of the fundamentals of nursing care.
 Professor Kitson spent several years in executive and academic leadership roles in the UK before moving to Australia to take up the role of Head of School of Nursing at the University of Adelaide in 2009.
-In 2017 she was appointed as the inaugural Vice President and Executive Dean of the College of Nursing and Health Sciences at Flinders University in South Australia.
-Professor Kitson has also had two years’ invaluable experience in the role of Executive Director of Nursing at Central Adelaide Local Health Network, where she was responsible for the nursing innovation and reform agenda.
+In 2017 she was appointed as the inaugural Vice President and Executive Dean of the College of Nursing and Health Sciences at Flinders University.
+Professor Kitson has also been Executive Director of Nursing at Central Adelaide Local Health Network, where she was responsible for the nursing innovation and reform agenda.

-Professor Kitson’s honours include a Fellowship of the Australian Academy of Health and Medical Sciences (2015), an honorary doctorate from Malmo University (2013) in Sweden and a Fellowship of the American Nurses Association (2011) for her work on standards of nursing care.
+Professor Kitson has been awarded a Fellowship of the Australian Academy of Health and Medical Sciences (2015), an honorary doctorate from Malmo University (2013) in Sweden and a Fellowship of the American Nurses Association (2011) for her work on standards of nursing care.

 Dr Shaun Larkin